WHY WOMEN ARTISTS STILL CASH IN LESS

 for women artists.
 Yet my antennas perked up because I recalled how Leonard da Vinci clocked in at $450M, making the gap a little too loud for me.

-This led me down a rabbit hole, learning why there is such a disparity between how much women get paid in comparison to men
+This led me down a rabbit hole, learning about why there is such a disparity between how much women get paid in comparison to men

 in the arts.
 I've learned that it has a lot to do with bias, lack of access to opportunities, and history.